 There are three ways to access the library’s online resources.
 You may click on Off-Campus Login from the navigation list, use a search box, or select the hyperlinked title of any resource.
 You will be prompted for your library login before the resource opens.
 Your library login is the same as your MyPSC.
-See Tech Support for more information.
+See Q&A for more information.

 Faculty may check out library materials from any collection including reference and periodicals (bound and unbound).
 All materials except DVDs and CDs check out for 3 weeks; DVDs and CDs check out for 1 week.
 However, the due date may be edited upon request if a material is needed longer.